wstroberg/starter-academic/content/home/people.md

 title: "Meet the Team"

+# Order that this section appears on the page.
+weight: 120

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.